pinksheep

 Say yes, then let it run

-Once the plan looks right, deploy it.
-Pinksheep can require review before important writes so the agent stays useful without becoming reckless.
+Once the plan looks right, start it.
+Pinksheep can require review before important changes so your assistant stays useful without becoming reckless.

-You see the plan, tools, and estimated cost before the workflow goes live.
-That gives operators a clear path into production use.
+You see the plan, tools, and estimated cost before anything goes live.
+That gives your team a clear path into running real work.

 Review before it actsEstimated cost up frontPause or modify any time